JamieBort/Learning-Directory/API/TrelloAPICalls/README.md

 ## Status

 I am making api calls successfully via postman.
-Now I need to learn node.js better so I can make the calls in the .js file.
+~~Now I need to learn node.js better so I can make the calls in the .js file.~~

+Successfully making api calls via the .js file using local variables and hiding them in the .env file.

-I learned that I now need to become more familiar with Node (or some other framework to make api calls that I can send to the website)
+~~I learned that I now need to become more familiar with Node (or some other framework to make api calls that I can send to the website)~~

-I got it working as wanted.
+Currently using these skills in this [TrelloAPI](https://github.com/JamieBort/TrelloAPI) GitHub repo.

 ## Next Steps
 See `I now need to learn Node.js better so I can send the data object to the page.` in the `main.js` file.
 To this end, watch Node.js videos, read documentation.
 Etc.